WiIIiam278/HuskSync/docs/Sync-Modes.md

-**HuskSync** offers two built-in synchronization modes.
+HuskSync offers two built-in **synchronization modes**.
 These sync modes change the way data is synced between servers.
 This page details the two sync modes available and how they work.

 * The `DELAY` sync mode is the default sync mode, that use the `network_latency_miliseconds` value to apply a delay before listening to Redis data
 * The `LOCKSTEP` sync mode uses a data checkout system to ensure that all servers are in sync regardless of network latency or tick rate fluctuations.
 This mode was introduced in HuskSync v3.1